Resources for Nonprofits

 A Guide for Nonprofits Receiving Fiscal and Compliance Monitoring

-The Controller's Office has developed a guide for nonprofits to provide a better understanding on upcoming Site Visits and Self-Assessments.
-The document covers the purpose of the Monitoring Program, how the program supports nonprofits, and what to expect at a Site Visit/Self-Assessment including what documents to have ready.
+The Controller's Office has developed a guide for nonprofits to provide a better understanding on upcoming Expanded Monitoring and Core Monitoring.
+The document covers the purpose of the Monitoring Program, how the program supports nonprofits, and what to expect at an Expanded Monitoring /Core Monitoring including what documents to have ready.

 Financial Management Tools

 Sound financial management practices are a key indicator if a nonprofit agency's overall health and stability.
 The following links provide the City and County of San Francisco (CCSF) guidelines for financial management of nonprofit organizations, as well as tools nonprofits can use to strengthen internal controls and other fiscal practices.

 - Guidelines for Cost Categorization in Nonprofit Contracts and Grants (2019) (pdf)

 - CCSF Finance Guide for Nonprofit Organizations (2004) (pdf)

 - Guide to Fiscal Policies and Procedures (CompassPoint) (pdf)